-Now it is very easy to see that if I take the basic function Phi T described this way, 1 between 0 and 1 and 0 elsewhere, then this piecewise constant representation can be written as C -1 among other terms, Phi t +1+ C0 Phi T + C1 Phi T -1 and what have you, afterwards.
-So, to conclude just this introduction of this correspondence, we can note that equivalent to this piecewise constant representation that I had here, WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP (Refer Slide Time: 13:39) this function in V0 that we talked about last time, equivalent to that function is a set of values C -1, C0, C1 and so on.
+Now it is very easy to see that if I take the basic function Phi T described this way, 1 between 0 and 1 and 0 elsewhere, then this piecewise constant representation can be written as C -1 among other terms, Phi t +1+ C0 Phi T + C1 Phi T -1 and what have you afterwards.

+So, to conclude just this introduction of this correspondence, we can note that equivalent to this piecewise constant representation that I had here, this function in V0 that we talked about last time, equivalent to that function is a set of values C -1, C0, C1 and so on.
 So, the sequence CN, N over all the integers is equivalent to that piecewise constant function in V0.
-Any of them can be constructed from the other, from that piecewise constant function, we can construct the sequence, from the sequence we can construct the piecewise constant function given Phi T. Now this equivalence is what we shall take further and delve into deeper in the next lecture.
+Any of them can be constructed from the other, from that piecewise constant function, we can construct the sequence, from the sequence we can construct the piecewise constant function given Phi T. Now this equivalence is what we shall take further and delve into it deeper in the next lecture.
 And in the next lecture, which shall also build further these ideas of vectors, functions and sequences.
 Thank you.